New York City Police Museum: Planning

-Collection and Programming
+Collection and programming

 Among the items in the items in the museum's collection are the original New York Yankees logo, which was designed by Louis Tiffany and predates the team's existence.

 Throughout its history, the museum's locations have included a 1972 Plymouth Fury, a model of a jail cell, a timeline of transportation, lock-picking tools belonging to Willie Sutton, an extensive exhibit on September 11 that occupies the museum's third floor, and a Hall of Heroes that includes the name and badge of every NYPD officer killed in the line of duty, starting with David Martin on August 6, 1861.
 The exhibit that the museum assembled for the first anniversary of the September 11 attacks allowed visitors to gain an immediate impression of the physical damage caused by the attacks and the debris that fell around Ground Zero.
 The museum was also known for its long-running car show.

 Locations

-The museum, which grew from a gallery housed at the New York City Police Academy, opened at 26 Broadway at Bowling Green in January 2000 and re-opened in a new location at 100 Old Slip, former home of the First Precinct, in January 2002.
-In October 2012, Hurricane Sandy caused substantial damage at 100 Old Slip, and the museum reopened on October 24, 2013 at 45 Wall Street.
-That location closed in 2014, and the museum's status remains unclear as of 2021.
+The museum, which was originally a gallery housed at the New York City Police Academy on East 20th Street has operated in a number of temporary and semi-permanent locations in Manhattan during its history.
+As of 2023, the museum is without a permanent home following flood damage at 100 Old Slip due to Hurricane Sandy.
 In 2019, the loss of the museum was cited as a part of the increased lack of understanding about policing in New York City and beyond.